Groovy

 Intrexx Standard Library

-In the Groovy script editor, you can access the Intrexx Standard Library on the "libraries" tab.
-If you select an entry in the library, you can access these buttons at the bottom right of this area:
+In the Groovy script editor, you have access to the Intrexx standard library in the "Libraries" section.
+If you have selected an entry in the library, you will find the following buttons at the bottom right:

 Show description